 Each prospective engagement is also evaluated to identify potential risks in relation to the engagement.
-A range of factors are considered as part of this evaluation, including potential independence and conflict of interest issues (using SentinelTM, KPMG's conflicts and independence checking system) as well as factors specific to the type of engagement.
+A range of factors are considered as part of this evaluation, including potential independence and conflict of interest issues (using Sentinel[TM], KPMG's conflicts and independence checking system), intended purpose and use of engagement deliverables, as well as factors specific to the type of engagement.
 For audit services, these include the competence of the client's financial management team and the skills and experience of personnel assigned to staff the engagement.
 The evaluation is made in consultation with other senior KPMG personnel and includes review by quality and risk management leadership as required.